PointTaken/knowledge-sharing/README.md

 ## How to use this repository

 #### For contributors
-- Clone the repository to your computer
+- Create a fork of this repository, and clone that fork to your local computer.
+- Open your local repo in your prefered editor (I recommend VSCode).
 - Create your resource in the appropriate folder.
+(There is a document, [Other-resources.md](/Other-resources.md), where you can add links to other useful resources.)
     - **Cheat sheets** - as the name describes this folder contains various cheat sheets
     - **Code samples** - a folder for code samples.
 Larger samples will provide a readme-file that explains how to run that sample.
     - **PowerShell** - will contain both markdown files that describe larger POCs, and pure powershell files.
-- There is a document, [Other-resources.md](/Other-resources.md), where you can add links to other useful resources.
+- Push your changes back to your forked repo - then create a pull request back to this repo.

 > Remember to **give the resource a descriptive name**, and **use a prefix** to show what type of tech thats being used.
 E.g "ADD-staleUsers" or "JS-Vue-AppToUploadFiles".
 There is a <ins>[markdown template](/TEMPLATE.md)</ins> file you can use as a starting point.
 #### For everyone else